blueskyanalytics/aqi-calculator/README.md

 # Air Quality Index (AQI) Calculator

-> Free and open AQI calculator.
+> The package calculates AQI according to the [Indian National AQI Standards](http://www.indiaenvironmentportal.org.in/files/file/Air%20Quality%20Index.pdfhttp:// " Indian National AQI Standards").
+This can change in the future as per standards.
+This is just first version of AQI calculation and we are still awaiting a very standard and clear way of calculating AQI.

 aqi-calculator is an NPM package that allows you to calculate Air Quality Index (AQI) with the help of pollutant concentrations ranging from `PM2.5` `PM10` `SO2` `NOX` `O3` `CO`.
-The package calculates AQI according to the Indian National AQI Standards.

 ## Why aqi-calculator?

-We at Blue Sky Analytics make use of AQI calculations to power our air quality application (BreeZo) and its API.
+We make use of AQI calculations to power our air quality application [(BreeZo)](https://aqi.breezo.in/ "(BreeZo)") and its API.
 Therefore, we are making this independent calculator to set the same standard of calculation across all our applications.

 ## Installation